-This document details The Nottingham's Pillar 3 disclosures as at 31 December 2020, with comparative figures for 31 December 2019 where relevant, and has been prepared to meet the disclosure requirements of CRD IV as presented in Part Eight of Regulation (EU) No 575/2013.
+This document details The Nottingham's Pillar 3 disclosures as at 31 December 2021, with comparative figures for 31 December 2020 where relevant, and has been prepared to meet the disclosure requirements of CRD IV as presented in Part Eight of Regulation (EU) No 575/2013 as amended by CRR II and CRD V to the extent applicable to the Society at the reporting date.
 The Society has adopted the standardised approach for all exposures and risk areas and uses the capital risk weighting percentages set by the CRR.

-The Pillar 3 report is based upon the Society's Annual Report and Accounts for the year ended 31 December 2020, unless otherwise stated.
+The Pillar 3 report is based upon the Society's Annual Report and Accounts for the year ended 31 December 2021, unless otherwise stated.
 Pillar 3 disclosures are issued on an annual basis in conjunction with the publication of the Annual Report and Accounts in accordance with regulatory guidelines.